John Redcliffe-Maud, Baron Redcliffe-Maud

-John Primatt Redcliffe-Maud, Baron Redcliffe-Maud, GCB, CBE (3 February 1906 – 20 November 1982) was a British civil servant and diplomat.
+John Primatt Redcliffe Redcliffe-Maud, Baron Redcliffe-Maud, GCB, CBE (3 February 1906 – 20 November 1982), was a British civil servant and diplomat.

 Early life

 Born in Bristol, Maud was educated at Eton College and New College, Oxford.
 He gained a Second in Classical Moderations in 1928 and a First in Literae Humaniores ('Greats') in 1928.
 At Oxford he was a member of the Oxford University Dramatic Society (OUDS).
 In 1928, he gained the one-year Henry P. Davison scholarship to Harvard University where he was awarded an A.B. in 1929.
-From 1929 to 1932 he was a Junior Research Fellow University College, Oxford and from 1932 to 1939 Fellow (Praelector in Politics) and Dean of the college.
-He was awarded a Rhodes Travelling Scholarship to Africa in 1932 and held a University Lectureship in Politics at Oxford University, 1938–9.
+From 1929 to 1932 he was a junior research fellow of University College, Oxford and from 1932 to 1939 fellow (Praelector in Politics) and dean of the college.
+He was awarded a Rhodes Travelling Scholarship to Africa in 1932 and held a university lectureship in Politics at Oxford University, 1938–1939.

 Civil service

-During World War II, he was Master of Birkbeck College (1939–1943) and was also based at Reading Gaol, working for the Ministry of Food.
-He became a Commander of the Order of the British Empire in 1942, and after the war, he worked at the Ministry of Education (1945–1952), rising to Permanent Secretary and then the Ministry of Fuel and Power until 1958.
-He became a Knight Commander of the Order of the Bath in 1946, and was raised to a Knight Grand Cross in 1955.
+During World War II, he was Master of Birkbeck College, London (1939–1943) and was also based at Reading Gaol, working for the Ministry of Food.
+He was appointed a Commander of the Order of the British Empire in 1942, and after the war he worked at the Ministry of Education (1945–1952), rising to permanent secretary there, and then at the Ministry of Fuel and Power until 1958.
+He was made a Knight Commander of the Order of the Bath in 1946, and was raised to a Knight Grand Cross in 1955.
 Inter alia, Maud appeared on the BBC programme The Brains Trust in 1958.
 He was High Commissioner to the Union of South Africa from 1959 to 1961, and Ambassador from 1961, when the country became a republic and left the Commonwealth.
-In 1963, he became Master of University College, Oxford, where he had been a Fellow before the Second World War.
+In 1963, he became Master of University College, Oxford, where he had been a fellow before the war.

 The Maud Committee

-In March 1964, Maud was appointed by Sir Keith Joseph, at the request of local council associations, to head a departmental committee looking into the management of local government.
+In March 1964, Maud was appointed by Minister for Housing and Local Government Sir Keith Joseph, at the request of local council associations, to head a departmental committee looking into the management of local government.
 The Maud Committee reported three years later.
-During the course of the inquiry, Maud was chosen to head a Royal Commission on the reform of all local government in England.
+During the course of the inquiry, Maud was chosen to head a royal commission on the reform of all local government in England.
 He was awarded a life peerage, hyphenating his surname to become Baron Redcliffe-Maud, of the City and County of Bristol in 1967.

 The Report of the Royal Commission on Local Government in England, popularly known as the Redcliffe-Maud Report, was published in 1969.
 It advocated the wholesale reform of local council boundaries and the institution of large unitary councils based on the principle of mixing rural and urban areas.
 Accepted by the Labour government of Harold Wilson with minor changes, the opposition from rural areas convinced the Conservative opposition to oppose it and no further action was taken after the Conservatives won the 1970 general election.